FreeSwitch / FusionPBX support

 If you want, your QueueMetrics system can send login/logoff actions back to your FreeSwitch server.
 An explanation of how this works at AMI Feedback.

-In QueueMetrics you need to set:
+In QueueMetrics you need to set (at least) the following properties:

 callfile.dir=fsw:ClueCon@127.0.0.1